cribster/cribster.github.io/README.md

-cribster.github.io
+cribster
 ==================

-A web app for creating jam packed cheat/crib sheets
+A web application built using AngularJS for creating exam crib/cheat sheets